-Chili peppers can be used to spice up just about any dish, and they up your vitamin C intake.
-In addition to burning your tongue, these spicy peppers can contain more than 100 percent of your recommended daily intake of vitamin C. They also have plenty of other nutrients, like vitamin A, vitamin B6, and potassium.
+Chili peppers can be used to spice up just about any dish, and they up your vitamin C intake, too.
+In addition to burning your tongue, a half cup of diced chili peppers contains more than 100 percent of your recommended daily vitamin C. They also have plenty of other nutrients, like vitamins A and B6 and potassium.
 To add chili peppers to your diet, try dicing and putting them into soups, curries or meat dishes for a little extra spice.
-Although vitamin C supports the immune system, if you do get sick, chili peppers can help to clear nasal passages and relieve headaches due to the presence of capsaicin.
+In addition to vitamin C's effects on viruses, the capsaicin in chili peppers can help to clear nasal passages and relieve headaches during cold season, too.

 Receive updates on the latest news and alerts straight to your inbox.